powerhome/playbook-swift/README.md

 ### **IF** there isn't a preview of the UI of the selected kit, click Resume.
 https://share.getcloudapp.com/E0uykzgN?collection_id=EpfrdPx

 ### After building, errors may populate the left-side navigation.
 To go back to the files and folders, click the folder tab.
+Ignore the errors.

 https://share.getcloudapp.com/ApuX5O2L